 - So What Do We Do Now?: In the penultimate issue of Vol. 2, Cindy finds herself at a lost of what do after rescuing her parents, as reuniting her family was her only goal after leaving the bunker.
 The idea of continuing to be Silk doesn't even seem enticing for a while.
 It's only after talking with Jameson, her brother, and her therapist, as well as helping a kid get their kite out of a tree, that she decides to take Mockingbird's offer to join S.H.I.E.L.D. as a full-time hero.

-- Spoiled Brat: She can easily comes off as this whenever others question her abilities, with one example being running away after overhearing Jessica Drew's assertion during Spider-Verse that Silk's Wide-Eyed Idealism will get them killed if they aren't careful.
+- Spoiled Brat: She is severely stunted both socially and emotionally, and can act like a whiny teenager whenever others question her abilities, with one example being running away after overhearing Jessica Drew's assertion during Spider-Verse that Silk's Wide-Eyed Idealism will get them killed if they aren't careful.

 - Socially Awkward Hero: In her defense, she recently spent a decade in a bunker, putting her somewhat behind the times in terms of popular culture, and her people skills in general are rather rusty.
 She is also strongly implied to have an anxiety disorder, which doesn't help matters much.